The two out of three property in ind-categories and a convenient model category of spaces: Quasi model categories

 we get that $q\circ p$ is a weak equivalence in $\cC$.
 The following diagram:

 shows that $p$ is a retract of $q\circ p$, which finishes our proof. \end{proof}

-\begin{define} Let $\cC$ be an almost model category. \begin{enumerate} \item A fibrant replacement functor in $\cC$ is an endofunctor $R:\cC\to\cC$ with image in the fibrant objects of $\cC$, together with a natural transformation $id_{\cC}\to R$ which is a level-wise weak equivalence. \item A cofibrant replacement functor in $\cC$ is an endofunctor $Q:\cC\to\cC$ with image in the cofibrant objects of $\cC$, together with a natural transformation $Q\to id_{\cC}$ which is a level-wise weak equivalence. \end{enumerate} \end{define}
+\begin{define} Let $\cC$ be a quasi model category. \begin{enumerate} \item A fibrant replacement functor in $\cC$ is an endofunctor $R:\cC\to\cC$ with image in the fibrant objects of $\cC$, together with a natural transformation $id_{\cC}\to R$ which is a level-wise weak equivalence. \item A cofibrant replacement functor in $\cC$ is an endofunctor $Q:\cC\to\cC$ with image in the cofibrant objects of $\cC$, together with a natural transformation $Q\to id_{\cC}$ which is a level-wise weak equivalence. \end{enumerate} \end{define}

-\begin{lem} Let $\cC$ be a right model category.
+\begin{lem} Let $\cC$ be a quasi model category.
 Then the following hold: \begin{enumerate} \item Any fibrant replacement functor preserves weak equivalences.
 That is, if $R:\cC\to \cC$ is a fibrant replacement functor and $X\to Y$ is a weak equivalence in $\cC$, then $R(X)\to R(Y)$ is a weak equivalence. \item Any cofibrant replacement functor reflects weak equivalences.
 That is, if $Q:\cC\to \cC$ is a cofibrant replacement functor and $X\to Y$ is a map in $\cC$ such that $Q(X)\to Q(Y)$ is a weak equivalence, then $X\to Y$ is a weak equivalence. \end{enumerate} \end{lem}

 \begin{proof} \begin{enumerate} \item Let $X\to Y$ be a weak equivalence in $\cC$.
 By considering the following diagram